Senufo people: Society and culture

 Regionally, the Senufo are famous as musicians and superb carvers of wood sculpture, masks, and figurines.
 The Senufo people have specialized their art and handicraft work by subgroups, wherein the art is learnt within this group, passed from one generation to the next.
 The Kulubele specialize as woodcarvers, the Fonombele specialize in blacksmith and basketry work, the Kpeembele specialize in brass casting, the Djelebele are renowned for leatherwork, the Tchedumbele are masters of gunsmith work, while Numu specialize in smithing and weaving.
 Outside the artisan subgroups, the Senufo people have hunters, musicians, grave-diggers, diviners, and healers who are called the Fejembele.
 Among these various subgroups, the leatherworkers or Djelebele are the ones who have most adopted Islam, although those who convert retain many of their animist practices.

 Traditionally, the Senufo people have been a socially stratified society, similar to many West African ethnic groups having castes.
 These endogamous divisions are locally called Katioula, and one of the strata in this division includes slaves and descendants of slaves.
-According to Dolores Richter, the caste system found among Senufo people features "hierarchical ranking including despised lower castes, occupational specificity, ritual complementarity, endogamy, hereditary membership, residential isolation, and the political superiority of farmers over artisan castes".
+According to Dolores Richter, the caste systems in Africa found among Senufo people features "hierarchical ranking including despised lower castes, occupational specificity, ritual complementarity, endogamy, hereditary membership, residential isolation, and the political superiority of farmers over artisan castes".

 The Senufo people usually fall within four societies in their culture: Poro, Sandogo, Wambele, or Tyekpa.
 While all the societies fill particular roles in the governance and education of the Senufo people, the Poro and Sandogo.
 Spirituality and divination are divided between these two gender-imperative societies with women falling under the Sando or Sandogo society, and men falling under the Poro society with the exception of men who are members of those of the women because of their mother.
 These societies are the two that create the majority of commissioned Seunfo art.